Lmorales45/My-InMoov/README.md

 # My-InMoov scrpts for MY Robot Lab (MRL)
-Code used for my InMoov humanoid robot.
+Python Code used with MRL for my InMoov humanoid robot.